NiskuT/Civilization/Rules/rules-summary.md

   <tr>
    <td>Hanging gardens
    </td>
-   <td>Each round, place a pawn on a difficulty 4 or less
+   <td>Each round, place a pawn on a priority 4 or less
    </td>
    <td>8
    </td>